“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Guardsman Frim was standing there, his eyes wide, breathing hard.
 He gulped at Kilruon’s expression, but pressed on with his message.
 “Sub-Prime, Sir, Guardcaptain Vere told me to come get you.
 There’s a crowd in the main square, and it’s, well…” he lowered his voice, “I think it’s getting ugly.”

 This coming from Frim, Kiluron considered, probably meant he thought the whole city might burn down.
 “Give me half a moment,” Kiluron ordered, and closed the door in the man’s face without waiting for a reply.
-Then he was tearing around his room, making a total mess as he found more appropriate garments, threw on a mail shirt, strapped on his sword, and made sure that he was wearing a cloak with the Sub-Prime sigil on it.
+Then he was tearing around his room, making a total mess as he found more appropriate garments that were not stained with spilt stew, threw on a mail shirt, strapped on his sword, and made sure that he was wearing a cloak with the Sub-Prime sigil on it.
 He was out the door before he had even finished securing his cloak, and was still in the process of shoving his feet into his boots as he nearly ran into the waiting Frim.
 “Let’s go,” Kiluron muttered around the length of cloak he was holding in his mouth.

 “Yes Sir,” Frim replied hastily, and took off running.
 Kiluron limped, hopped, stumbled, hobbled, and finally ran along after him.